flutter/website/src/resources/security-false-positives.md

 ### The stack should have its NX bit set

-> "The shared object does not have NX bit set.
+> The shared object does not have NX bit set.
 > NX bit offer protection against exploitation of memory corruption vulnerabilities by marking memory page as non-executable.
-> Use option `--noexecstack` or `-z noexecstack` to mark stack as non executable."
+> Use option `--noexecstack` or `-z noexecstack` to mark stack as non executable.

 (The message from MobSF is misleading; it's looking for whether the stack is marked as non-executable, not the shared object.)

-In older versions of Dart and Flutter there was a bug where the ELF generator didn't emit the "`gnustack`" segment with the `~X` permission, but this is now fixed.
+In older versions of Dart and Flutter there was a bug where the ELF generator didn't emit the `gnustack` segment with the `~X` permission, but this is now fixed.

 ## Reporting real concerns